Written by: Nousheen

+Animation has come a long way since its early days, and so have the female characters portrayed in it.
+From damsels in distress to powerful heroines, the journey of female representation in animated media reflects broader societal changes.
 Female representation in animation matters deeply.
 It shapes young minds, influences societal norms, and reflects cultural values.
 As animation reaches global audiences, the way women are depicted can have far-reaching positive effects on how girls and women can see themselves through animation and bring change to society in the real world.
+In this article, we’ll explore the evolution of female characters from the 1920s to the present day.
+We’ll examine the stereotypes, breakthroughs, and ongoing challenges in creating diverse and empowering female characters.

 Early Illustrations Of Female Characters